juanmanuelromeraferrio/angular-fade-image-loading/README.md

 # Usage
-We just inject the 'ngFadeImgLoading' module and add the directive file to to your `html` files.
+We just inject the `ngFadeImgLoading` module and add the directive file to to your `html` files.

 ### Angular
 ```js